Samsung/tizen-docs/docs/application/native/guides/app-management/package-manager.md

 # Package Manager

-The package manager is used to retrieve detailed information on the installed packages on the device.
+The package manager is used to retrieve detailed information of the installed packages on the device.
 This information includes the package name, label, path to the icon image, version, type, and installed storage.

 The main features of the Package Manager API include:

 - Retrieving information for all installed packages

   Use the `package_manager_foreach_package_info()` function to [retrieve the package information for all installed packages](#retrieve).
-As a result, the `package_manager_package_info_cb()` callback is invoked and you can get the package information.
+As a result, the `package_manager_package_info_cb()` callback function is invoked and you can get the package information.

 - Retrieving individual package information